-The completion of Leadership Education and Training I fulfills the Career Preparedness requirement for the Alabama High School diploma.
 The completion of Leadership Education and Training II fulfills the physical education requirement for the Alabama High School diploma.

 ARMY JROTC Leadership Education and Training I (LETI)

 A course that provides first year cadets with classroom and laboratory instruction in the history, customs, traditions, and purpose of the Army JROTC.
 Emphasis is placed on leadership skills, principles, values and attributes, and diversity.